bigcommerce/dev-docs/markdown/api-docs/cart-and-checkout/embedded-checkout.md

 <!-- theme:  -->

 This resource supports upsert, so you can batch upsert routes on the PUT request.
-POST only supports single creation.
+POST only supports single route creation.

 </div>
 </div>